As a coach, have you ever felt like your client, or perhaps even you are just going through the motions?

 Supervision creates a safe, non-judgmental, collegial environment of equal peers to discuss innovations and provide a fresh perspective.
 It might be just what you need to spark the ideas for change which will get you inspired again.

 Coaching supervision can also be restorative.
 It allows time and space to step back and reconnect with your “why.”
 Reframing the conversation and tapping into your own inner knowing and creativity can help you switch from a push to a pull in your work.

-As you begin to develop your own internal supervisor, you start to work more from source – listening and trusting your inner prompting, hunches, desires and excitement.
+As you begin to develop your own internal supervisor, you will start to work more from source – listening to and trusting your inner prompting, hunches, desires and excitement.